plumvillage/oracles/verses.md

 [^1]: The Tempest 1.2: Ariel.
 Miraculous action, as quick as thought.

 [^2]: Sonnet 8.
-"Seeming" changed to "seems".
-Thunder is the speechless song of clouds.
+Thunder is the speechless song of clouds. *nb.
+"Seeming" changed to "seems".*

 [^3]: Sonnet 60. **doth** does **transfix** pierce **flourish** bloom/adornment